Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

 `Dokka` itself if all solutions were hardcoded.

-For this reason, `Dokka` was built from the ground up to be easily extensible and customizable by adding several layers of abstractions to the data model, and by providing pluggable extension points, giving one the ability to introduce selective changes on a single level.
+For this reason, `Dokka` was built from the ground up to be easily extensible and customizable by adding several layers of abstractions to the data model, and by providing pluggable extension points, giving you the ability to introduce selective changes on a single level.

 ## Overview of data model